Places to visit - Llanfairpwll

 During the 16th century most of the land was owned by the Earl of Uxbridge, who latter became the Marquess of Anglesey and lived in the near by National Trust property Plas Newydd.

-The Marquess of Anglesey’s Column which you will see when entering the village of Llanfairpwll, and which can indeed be seen for miles is also a tourist attraction and it is possible to pay a small fee and climb the (412) steps to get some absolutely amazing views over the Menai Strait and across to the mountains of Snowdonia.
+The Marquess of Anglesey’s column which you will see when entering the village of Llanfairpwll, and which can indeed be seen for miles is also a tourist attraction and it is possible to pay a small fee and climb the (412) steps to get some absolutely amazing views over the Menai Strait and across to the mountains of Snowdonia.

 Unfortunately the Marquess of Anglesey’s column is closed for the foreseeable future, due to necessary repairs.
-For more information on this iconic Anglesey monument please click here.

 Nelson’s Statue on Menai Strait